 The tragedy of being the victim of an accident is compounded when the crash is a hit and run.
 Victims can be left defenseless and without medical aid during the critical minutes following a crash and recovering damages can be complicated in cases where the at-fault driver is not located.

-The Florida hit and run accident attorneys at Freeman Injury Law are dedicated to helping hit-and-run accident victims throughout the West Palm Beach, Fort Lauderdale and Port St. Lucie / Ft.
-Pierce areas.
+The West Palm Beach hit and run accident lawyers at Freeman Injury Law are dedicated to helping hit-and-run accident victims throughout Florida.
 We will work to ensure that your case is not forgotten by law enforcement and other authorities and can work to help you seek a recovery from you own insurance company in the event that the at-fault driver is never located.

 Government statistics show that almost 11% of all vehicle accidents are hit and run, with almost 700,000 hit and run accident cases reported each year nationwide.
 The National Highway Safety Administration reports a 15% increase in hit and run accidents since 1998.